nischalshrestha/PyMonkey/README.md

 ![alt text](https://interpreterbook.com/img/monkey_logo-d5171d15.png "Official Logo")

+The Monkey interpreter plus macros can be run with:

+`python main.py`

+The compiler isn't complete yet and I haven't yet decided on how to run it but I am planning on something like this:

+`python compile.py [Program.mnk] [args]`

 **NOTE:** This is a personal project created for the sole purpose of learning how to build interpreters / compilers and honing my Python skills.
 You may borrow code under the licence.

 ### Dependencies